 These images show the gills in situ and a closer look at the issues:

 It is important to realise that lethargy and gill damage can be caused by a wide range of infections and environmental factors.
 As such, serious fish mortalities need detailed investigations combining thorough laboratory examinations and comprehensive assessments of fishery conditions, water quality and management practices.
 This information is vital to identify possible causes and rectify any fish disease problems.

 Viruses can be difficult to detect, especially when they are in a latent phase and the fish appear healthy.
-It is possible that CEV is more widespread in the UK than the 10 currently confirmed fishery sites.
+It is possible that CEV is more widespread in the UK than the number of confirmed outbreaks suggests.
 Extreme caution must be taken to prevent further spread of this virus.

 Work is also underway to see whether this virus could be responsible for Spring Carp Mortality Syndrome (SCMS).
 This condition was first identified by the EA in the late 1990s and it is feasible that CEV was responsible for some serious carp mortalities at this time.

 Good biosecurity is key to preventing the introduction and spread of serious diseases.
 This involves care when stocking fish and measures to prevent the spread of pathogens with angling equipment, boots and vehicles.
 Always ‘check, clean and dry’ your fishing equipment.
 Fisheries can also use disinfectants for nets, slings and mats to help prevent the introduction of diseases.

 Report any serious fish deaths or disease problems you encounter to your local EA fisheries officer immediately.
 These will be investigated promptly to assess the cause and to help put things right with the fishery.
 EA incident hotline: 0800 807 060